plast-lab/souffle-addon/README.md

 Usage:

- $ make  # builds all, creates libfunctors.so as a link to libsoufflenum.so
+    $ make                          # builds all, sets libfunctors.so as a link to libsoufflenum.so
     $ export LD_LIBRARY_PATH=`pwd`  # or wherever you want to put the resulting libfunctors.so

 and use a Souffle program with the num256functors.dl definitions.
+For compiled execution, libfunctors.so (i.e., at least a link to the real .so) should be in the compilation directory.

 A sample Souffle client program can be found under directory dlexample.
-For compiled execution, libfunctors.so (i.e., at least a link to the functors .so) should be in the compilation directory.